Hip

 Performing total hip arthroplasty while taking steps to minimize trauma to the surrounding tissues has great potential for facilitating recovery after hip replacement surgery.

-As noted above, I currently use tissue preserving, minimally invasive techniques when performing total hip arthroplasty in more than 95% of patients.
+As noted above, I currently use tissue preserving, minimally invasive techniques when performing total hip arthroplasty in most situations.
+For example, 197 of the last 200 procedures were performed using this technique.
 Nearly all surgeries are performed with computer-assisted surgical navigation.
 Patients inappropriate for this surgery are generally those with more dramatic deformities and /or those with previous hardware or multiple previous surgeries.
 Importantly, patient size typically does not preclude one from qualifying for this method of tissue preserving surgery.

 "Minimally invasive total hip replacement" is a broad term that is used to describe a wide variety of surgical techniques.